HTTPJXRDN/FH6-Auction-House-Sniper/README.md

 - Program only works while focused on FH6
 - Do not tab out while running
-- Performance may vary depending on system speed
+- Performance may vary depending on system and internet speed
+- Not 100% win rate due to server timing, but if the server timing is in your favor you will be successful.